-- To plot the budgets of the turbulence quantities, you need to compute the instantaneous and averaged values. - You can get the data needed to plot these budgets using steady (not recommended) and unsteady solvers. - With steady solvers, it is relatively easy as you just need to get the information of the last iteration. - With unsteady solvers, it is much more cumbersome, as you need to run the simulation until reaching a statistically steady behavior. - You also need to compute the unsteady statistics (it is also possible to compute the steady statistics).
+- To plot the budgets of the turbulence quantities, you need to compute the instantaneous and averaged values. - You can get the data needed to plot these budgets using steady (not recommended) and unsteady solvers. - With steady solvers (not recommended), it is relatively easy as you just need to get the information of the last iteration. - With unsteady solvers, it is much more cumbersome, as you need to run the simulation until reaching a statistically steady behavior.
+You also need to compute the unsteady statistics.

-Direct numerical simulation of turbulent channel flow up to Re\tau = 5200 [1, 2].
+• Direct numerical simulation of turbulent channel flow up to Re\tau = 5200 [1, 2].